docsforadobe/after-effects-scripting-guide/docs/other/shape.md

 For closed mask shapes, variable-width mask feather points can exist anywhere along the mask path.
 Feather points are part of the Mask Path property.
 Reference a specific feather point by the number of the mask path segment (portion of the path between adjacent vertices) where it appears.

-#### NOTE
-The feather points on a mask are listed in an array in the order that they were created.
+?> **Note:** The feather points on a mask are listed in an array in the order that they were created.

 **Examples**